This type provides details of an offer, and is used by the response payloads of the getOffer and the getOffers calls.

 5, each buyer may purchase a quantity of the inventory item between one and five, and the purchases can occur in one multiple-quantity purchase, or over multiple transactions.
 If a buyer attempts to purchase one or more of these products, and the cumulative quantity will take the buyer beyond the quantity limit, that buyer will be blocked from that purchase.

-This container is used by the seller to provide hazardous material related information and the repair score for the listing.
+This container is used by the seller to provide regulatory information.

 The unique identifier for a secondary category.
 This field is applicable if the seller decides to list the item under two categories.
 Sellers can use the getCategorySuggestions